fluid-project/infusion/README.txt

 Uploader:
-    FLUID-2582 Uploader is dependent on ProgressiveEnhancement.js, which is not included in InfusionAll.js FLUID-2052 Cannot tab away from the "Browse Files" button with Flash 10; using FF3* FLUID-2032 Cannot Tab to the 'Browse More" button with Flash 10, using FF2*
+    FLUID-2582 Uploader is dependent on ProgressiveEnhancement.js, which is not included in InfusionAll.js FLUID-2895 The browse files button displays as a white box in IE 7 when running off the local system in Flash 10 FLUID-2052 Cannot tab away from the "Browse Files" button with Flash 10; using FF3* FLUID-2032 Cannot Tab to the 'Browse More" button with Flash 10, using FF2*
     * For information related to known issues with Flash 10 compatibility,